-Rising to this challenge, the Hebrew University’s Quantum Information Science Center (QISC) brings together an outstanding and forward-thinking group of interdisciplinary researchers who believe that the only way to make ground-breaking advances in complex real world implementation and fundamental understanding, is the cross-fertilization between different fields and languages of science.
+The outstanding and forward-thinking group of interdisciplinary researchers at the Center believe that the only way to make ground-breaking advances in complex real world implementation and fundamental understanding, is the cross-fertilization between different fields and languages of science.

-Encouraging collaboration between faculty members and with international peers by enabling them to form a common language that will lead to joint research and discoveries.
+The Center is encouraging collaboration between faculty members and with international peers by enabling them to form a common language that will lead to joint research and discoveries.
 At the same time, the Center is planning a shared research and equipment facility, to be used by both students and faculty.
 To attract top talent and nurture the next generation of quantum scientists, scholarships must be made available.